mam91/Mask-R-CNN/README.md

 To make changes to the layers, check the PATH_TO_/Mask-R-CNN/mrccn/model.py file.

 ## Steps to create new training flow with new dataset
+Follow these steps if you want to preserve the gdxray dataset and scripts and create a different workspace.

 #### 1. Annotate the dataset
 Annotations must at least contain the following fields:
   * class label